-- 1. Validation and Review of Protests, Appeals and Allegations of Misconduct - A. Upon the filing of a protest, appeal or allegation of misconduct, the receiving authority shall conduct the following "Validation/Review" to determine the appropriate response or action to the filing. - (1).
-Identify the principal parties involved. - (2).
-Determine that they are in good standing with ASA.
-If not, the filing is void. - (3).
-In the case of a protest, determine the protesters standing to lodge a protest.
-(See Definitions: Protests). - (4).
-For an appeal, determine if the appeal is directly related and germane to the lower authority's decision.
-If not, the appeal is rejected and returned. - (5).
-In the case of allegation of misconduct, determine that specific charges are made, that rules allegedly violated are cited (or sufficiently described), and a desired result is stated (a request for disciplinary action is a desired result).
-Note: a referee's game report and/or misconduct report is deemed to fulfill these requirements. - (6).
-Determine if the matter has been filed with the proper authority. (i.e. Referee Assault/Abuse goes directly to Level 3). - (7).
-Determine if the information necessary to adjudicate the matter is included.
-Vital information includes names, addresses, phone numbers, previous hearing minutes, applicable rules, referee's game report, witness statements, etc. - (8) Determine if the complaint has been filed within the required time limits. - (9) If sufficient information to adjudicate the matter is available, the principal parties are to be notified of receipt of the complaint and the date, time, and place of the hearing.
-(10) Five (5) calendar days is considered sufficient time for the conduct of the "Validation/Review" unless documentary evidence is delayed, or circumstances prevent obtaining pertinent information or documents.
+- A. Validation and Review of Protests, Appeals and Allegations of Misconduct - 1) Upon the filing of a protest, appeal or allegation of misconduct, the receiving authority shall conduct the following "Validation/Review" to determine the appropriate response or action to the filing. - (a) Identify the principal parties involved. - (b) Determine that they are in good standing with ASA.
+If not, the filing is void.
+Good standing includes financial good standing of the club or organization with ASA, and compliance with ALL risk management requirements for a club's administrators, as well as all assigned coaches and managers for the team at issue in the appeal. - (c) In the case of a protest, determine the protesters standing to lodge a protest.
+(See Definitions: Protests). - (d) For an appeal, determine if the appeal is directly related and germane to the lower authority's decision.
+If not, the appeal is rejected and returned. - (e) In the case of allegation of misconduct, determine that specific charges are made, that rules allegedly violated are cited (or sufficiently described), and a desired result is stated (a request for disciplinary action is a desired result).
+Note: a referee's game report and/or misconduct report is deemed to fulfill these requirements. - (f) Determine if the matter has been filed with the proper authority. (i.e. Referee Assault/Abuse goes directly to Level 3). - (g) Determine if the information necessary to adjudicate the matter is included.
+Vital information includes names, addresses, phone numbers, previous hearing minutes, applicable rules, referee's game report, witness statements, etc. - (h) Determine if the complaint has been filed within the required time limits. - (i) If sufficient information to adjudicate the matter is available, the principal parties are to be notified of receipt of the complaint and the date, time, and place of the hearing. - (j) Five (5) calendar days is considered sufficient time for the conduct of the "Validation/Review" unless documentary evidence is delayed, or circumstances prevent obtaining pertinent information or documents. - (k) If the submission is rejected for bad standing, untimeliness, or irrelevance to the original decision, there is no refund of the fees paid.

-2. Notification of Hearing
+B. Notification of Hearing

-A. All parties are entitled to a hearing with proper notification.
-Upon completion of the "Validation/Review," all involved parties shall be notified of the protest, appeal, allegation of misconduct, or grievance.

-B. Notification of the receipt of a protest, appeal, allegation of misconduct, or grievance and of the date, time, and place of a hearing, shall be communicated to the principal parties at the same time and by the same method.
-Notification shall be accomplished by Registered US Mail, Certified US Mail---Return Receipt Requested, or Federal Express---Signature Required.

-(1) Notification shall contain the following:
+- All parties are entitled to a hearing with proper notification.
+Upon completion of the "Validation/Review," all involved parties shall be notified of the protest, appeal, allegation of misconduct, or grievance. - 2) Notification of the receipt of a protest, appeal, allegation of misconduct, or grievance and of the date, time, and place of a hearing, shall be communicated to the principal parties at the same time and by the same method.
+Notification shall be accomplished by email, registered US mail, certified US mail return receipt requested, or FedEx signature required.
+Notification shall contain the following: